 All parents want to be close with their kids, but unfortunately this isn’t a reality for all families.
 Now is the time to truly focus in on what you’re doing and how you’re interacting with your kids on a daily basis if you want to grow closer with them.
+You can make a start on building a successful relationship with our kids.

 Start by mapping out what a successful relationship with your kids looks like to you and set goals for getting to a better place.
 Know there will be obstacles along the way and remain patient when you’re feeling frustrated.
 It takes time to create mutual respect and trust with your kids, but don’t give up because the rewards will be well worth your efforts.